 As a New Zealander holding and SCV it is not necessary to apply for or be granted permanent residence in Australia.
 The SCV allows a New Zealand citizen to remain and work in Australia lawfully as long as that person remains a New Zealand citizen.

-You also need to be aware of some additional rules.
-In particular you, as a New Zealand citizen, must apply for and be granted Australian permanent residency if you wish to access certain social security benefits, e.g. the pension, obtain Australian citizenship or sponsor their family members for permanent residence.
+You need to be aware of some additional rules, the SCV exculsions.
+As a New Zealand citizen, must apply for and be granted Australian permanent residency if you wish to access certain social security benefits, e.g. the pension, obtain Australian citizenship or sponsor their family members for permanent residence.

 Specialist immigration companies save you time, money and stress when applying for a visa.
 They are able to offer you professional advice and assistance when applying for any of the below visa’s or even deciding what visa is right for you, if any.